Dentures Vs. Dental Implants

 At Lamas Dental Specialists in Miami, we are dedicated to providing each of our patients with the beautiful, gleaming smile they desire: We accomplish this by embracing the most recent technological advancements and innovative products available in the field of Implant Dentistry.
-If you are missing teeth and would like to learn more about how dental implants can change your life, contact us today at 305-440-4114 to schedule your complimentary consultation.
+If you are missing teeth and would like to learn more about how dental implants can change your life, contact us today at 305-440-4114 to schedule your consultation.

 Lamas Dental Specialists is located at 2645 SW 37th Avenue, Suite 304, in Miami, Florida.

 - Dental Implant Repair